yohanvalencia/lakekeeper/docs/docs/configuration.md

 | `LAKEKEEPER__NATS_PASSWORD`                | `test-password`         | Password to authenticate against nats, needs `LAKEKEEPER__NATS_USER` |
 | <nobr>`LAKEKEEPER__NATS_CREDS_FILE`</nobr> | `/path/to/file.creds`   | Path to a file containing nats credentials |
 | `LAKEKEEPER__NATS_TOKEN`                   | `xyz`                   | Nats token to use for authentication |
+### Logging Cloudevents

+Cloudevents can also be logged, if you do not have Nats up and running.
+This feature can be enabled by setting

+`LAKEKEEPER__LOG_CLOUDEVENTS=true`

 ### Authentication